CLARIAH/descartes-tei/docs/convert.rst

 * If ``taskname2`` is omitted, continue till the last task.
 * If the ``-`` is omitted and also one of ``taskname1`` or ``taskname2``, execute the specified task only

-The script must be run from the commandline, positioned in the directory of this script.
+The script must be run from the command line, positioned in the directory of this script.

 Conversion steps
 ----------------
 The full conversion is complex, because there are a lot of phenomena to deal with.
 That is why the conversion has been split up in a sequence of conversion steps.
-Each steps read as input the outcome of a previous step.
+Each step reads as input the outcome of a previous step.
 All intermediate results are written to disk, so the conversion steps can be checked thoroughly and effectively.

 Sometimes steps take other inputs as well, e.g. manually prepared instructions.
 These instructions are sometimes based on the output of a previous step, and then